Pepper (cryptography)

 In cryptography, a pepper is a secret added to an input such as a password during hashing with a cryptographic hash function.
 This value differs from a salt in that it is not stored alongside a password hash, but rather the pepper is kept separate in some other medium, such as a Hardware Security Module.
-Note that the National Institute of Standards and Technology never refers to this value as a pepper but rather as a secret salt.
+Note that the National Institute of Standards and Technology refers to this value as a secret key rather than a pepper.
 A pepper is similar in concept to a salt or an encryption key.
 It is like a salt in that it is a randomized value that is added to a password hash, and it is similar to an encryption key in that it should be kept secret.

 A pepper performs a comparable role to a salt or an encryption key, but while a salt is not secret (merely unique) and can be stored alongside the hashed output, a pepper is secret and must not be stored with the output.
 The hash and salt are usually stored in a database, but a pepper must be stored separately to prevent it from being obtained by the attacker in case of a database breach.
-Where the salt only has to be long enough to be unique per user, a pepper should be long enough to remain secret from brute force attempts to discover it (NIST recommends at least 112 bits).
+A pepper should be long enough to remain secret from brute force attempts to discover it (NIST recommends at least 112 bits).